Mossneuk

-Mossneuk is the site of one of South Lanarkshire's 124 primary schools, Mossneuk Primary School.
+As stated, Mossneuk is the site of one of South Lanarkshire's 124 primary schools, Mossneuk Primary School.
 As of 2011/2012, the school roll is approximately 450.

-The area also contains one of the town's nine Church of Scotland churches - Mossneuk Parish Church.
+One of the town's nine Church of Scotland churches is Mossneuk Parish Church.
 The church is one of several Eco-Congregations in South Lanarkshire and the associate minister, Rev. George Sneddon is also the Chaplain to Mossneuk Primary School.
 The church hosts the 7th East Kilbride Girls' Brigade and 11th East Kilbride Boys' Brigade.

-The area was the site of the murder of local schoolboy, 16-year-old Jack Frew in May 2010.
+The area gained some prominence following the murder, within part of the greenspace, of 16-year-old local schoolboy Jack Frew, in May 2010.